Your browser does not support JavaScript!

 As anyone who has ever started a business knows, starting a business is the easy part.
 Keeping it running smoothly and profitably is where the real challenge lies.
 To help those just starting out, this site publishes workable, basic COAs, that can be expanded as needed, free of charge.
 After all, every business that survives the startup phase makes the business community richer and more diverse so is in everyone's best interest.

-The IFRS | US GAAP COA is more specialized.
-The IFRS COA also mirrors the structure of IFRS financial statements, which helps streamline the report drafting process.
+The IFRS and US GAAP COAs are more specialized.
+The IFRS COA additionally mirrors the structure of IFRS financial reports, which helps streamline the report drafting process.
 The basic versions of each are also offered free of charge.

 IFRS approaches accounting from a reporting-focused perspective, with emphasis on recognition, measurement, and financial statement presentation and disclosure.
 As such, it does not prescribe bookkeeping procedures or a standard chart of accounts.
 Entities operating in jurisdictions such as the UK, Canada, Australia, Japan, Korea, China, India, etc. may generally define any COA provided it yields a financial report consistent with IFRS guidance.